tsgates/arch-wiki-markdown/wiki/Emacs.md

     (load "~/.emacs.d/plugins" nil t)
     (load "~/.emacs.d/theme" nil t)

-This is the full configuration we load for the deamon.
+This is the full configuration we load for the daemon.
 But the plugins file is huge and slow to load.
 If we want to spaqn a new Emacs instance that does not need the plutings features, it can be cumbersome to load it everytime in the long time.